 THE FIRST TRAVELLERS

-Archaeological evidence found along the canal waterway shows that the Mi’kmaq were using the Shubenacadie Waterway as a "main highway" between Halifax Harbour and the Bay of Fundy at least 4,000 years ago, and for the Mi’kmaq, since time immemorial.
+The Mi’kmaq have used the Shubenacadie River waterway since time immemorial.
+Archaeological evidence found along the canal waterway shows that the Mi’kmaq were using it as a "main highway" between Halifax Harbour and the Bay of Fundy at least 4,000 years ago.
 Stone points, an adze, and gouging tools are all evidence of their presence and deep natural connection with the river.
 Eventually, the Mi’kmaq would introduce Europeans to the ways of the river and assist then in accessing the route.

 For the Mi’kmaq, this accessible and vital water highway served as the main route between their summer camps on the shores of Halifax and Dartmouth and their winter camps in Nova Scotia’s forested interior.
 They traversed the river in birch bark canoes that they could carry easily over land (portages) when required.